Xammand/2011-Roblox/README.md

    - **Default 2006-2007 Banner:** (Classic) Adds the default banner used in 2006-2007.
    - **2005-Early 2006:** (Classic) Adds the default header used in 2005-Early 2006.
    - **2005-Early 2006 Alpha:** (Classic) Adds the default header used in 2005-Early 2006 with "Alpha test" text on the banner.
-- **ROBLOX 3.0 Layout**: Sets the layout for the ROBLOX 3.0 layout as this style saw two different layouts.
-   - **Classic:** Sets the layout to the classic layout used before late 2011.
-   - **Modern:** Sets the layout to the more modern looking layout used from late 2011 to 2013.
 - **Primary Currency**: Sets the main Roblox currency you want to use.
    - **ROBUX**: Sets the primary currency as ROBUX.
    - **Tickets**: Sets the primary currency as Tickets.
 Your ROBUX count will be displayed as your tickets count and every item will cost Tickets.